Davcg5/ACME-Register/README.md

 3. From a terminal, go to the directory where the solution and the .txt file are.
 4. (Optional) If you want to run the tests, run *pip install unittest* and then *python test.py*.
 5. In the terminal type *python main.py*.
-6. The program will ask for the relative path of the .txt file, if the file is next to the solution (my suggestion), write the name of the file like this: *myfile.txt* or if the file is in a subfolder, write the name of the subfolder followed by the name of the file like this: *name_of_subfolder/myfile.txt*
+6. The program will ask for the path of the .txt file, if the file is next to the solution (my suggestion), write the name of the file like this: *myfile.txt* or if the file is in a subfolder, write the name of the subfolder followed by the name of the file like this: *name_of_subfolder/myfile.txt*
 7. After entering the path of the .txt file, the summary will be shown.